 Yotsuya 1-7-27, Central Yotsuya Bldg.
 2F.
 Open 5-11pm.
 Closed Wednesdays.

-Mi Choripan proudly serves up "Argentinian Soul Food" - those overstuffed chorizo-sausage sandwiches seasoned with chimichurri sauce and sold from street stalls in Argentina and other parts of Latin America, and now in Tokyo.
+Mi Choripan proudly serves up "Argentinian Soul Food" - aka overstuffed chorizo-sausage sandwiches seasoned with chimichurri sauce, which are sold from street stalls in Argentina and other parts of Latin America, and now in Tokyo.
 Sausages are grilled to order while you wait, and while they're quite good on their own, we'd recommend springing for an extra Y300 to liven up your sandwich with the shop's selection of optional toppings.

 The tempting menu on the Hacienda features down-home Mexican dishes like shrimp and tuna ceviche, menudo (stewed beef stomach), and queso fundido (cheese fondue), plus Tex-Mex standards like enchilada and fajitas.
 There's a big selection of cocktails, and most wines are Y2500/bottle.
 The big (30-seat) rooftop terrace area offers pleasant open-air seating with a view.

 Sarugakucho 10-1, Mansard Daikanyama Bldg 9/10F.
 Open 11:30am-3am (LO) daily.

 This simple, cheerfully decorated spot serves authentic and tasty Mexican food at friendly prices.
 Formerly located alongside the tracks in Ebisu, they now occupy slightly larger quarters near Hiroo station.

 Minami-Azabu 4-5-65, B1F.
 Open 11:45am-1:45, 5:30-10:30pm (LO) daily.